bethylamine/bethylamine.github.io/library/investigations/benjanun.md

     sizeable cast of followers who respond to her calls to help launch attacks".
     * This is not a fair comparison, as Mixon is not asking anyone to defend her or attack RH, but rather draw more attention to her expose.
-  * The author continues to make comparisons to liken Mixon's actions to RH's actions: "Apparently, it�s not what RH was allegedly doing that what wrong, because Mixon and her associtates[sic] are involved in the exact same behaviours.
-It�s who she was."
+  * The author continues to make comparisons to liken Mixon's actions to RH's actions: "Apparently, it's not what RH was allegedly doing that what wrong, because Mixon and her associtates[sic] are involved in the exact same behaviours.
+It's who she was."
     * This serves no purpose but to suggest that the two are equally bad.
 Even if this is the case, that would still mean that RH's behavior is bad.
 * "BS is reformed."[^6] "[it's] disingenuous to refer to something she has repeatedly apologized for because it